learn-co-curriculum/javascript-intro-to-functions/README.md

 }
 ```

-To call a function, you type the functions name followed by a beginning parenthesis and followed by an ending parenthesis, followed by a semicolon:
+To call a function, you type the function's name followed by parentheses and a semicolon:

 ```javascript
 // Returns "Good morning you!" greet();
 ```

-If you try to call on a function using just its name, as you can in Ruby, the entire function will get returned back to you instead of the function's return value so be careful!
+If you try to call on a function using just its name, as you can in Ruby, the entire function will get returned back to you instead of the function's return value, so be careful!

 ```javascript
 // Returns [Function: greet]